Have you heard the news about horses and sugar? What about starch? Then there are carbohydrates too aren’t there?

 This can result in the overproduction of other acids such as lactic acid and/or gas, potentially resulting in colic.

-Alternatively, it could result in the death of some microbes, causing them to release toxins that can be absorbed by the horse, which can result in laminitis.
+Alternatively, it could result in the death of some microbes, leading to a chain of events which can result in laminitis.

 Diets high in starch and sugar result in an increase in blood glucose levels, this is followed by an increase in insulin.
 A continual rise and fall and rise of insulin can result in insulin resistance with all the health issues that can be a result of this.